 You will come to Tigg’s Pond to get in touch with your story.
 And maybe it will become part of your story over time.
-Perhaps, generic while you’re here or before you come, you’ll get curious about Tigg’s Pond’s story.
+Perhaps, generic generic while you’re here or before you come, case you’ll get curious about Tigg’s Pond’s story.
 This entry is sort of a combination backstory of the property and those of us who have interacted with it in the process of making it a retreat center.
 I hope it enhances your next visit or inspires you to make your first.

 Recently, I spent an afternoon sitting in a very sunny and warm spot on the porch of the Event Barn, looking out at the garden, the pond and the Guest House, the immediate area of the 54 acres we call the Tigg’s Pond Retreat Center.
 Even in winter, the surrounding forest is green and full of life.
 The garden still has a crop of kale and carrots, garlic and rutabagas.